The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 - sufficient funds are on deposit and earmarked for payment of the check.

 The balance on a credit obligation that a lender no longer expects to be repaid and writes off as a bad debt.
-See also Charge Off.
+See related question Charge Off.

 A written order instructing a financial institution to pay immediately on demand a specified amount of money from the check writer's account to the person named on the check or, if a specific person is not named, to whoever bears the check to the institution for payment.